-Discover two of Germany's most picturesque regions on this fantastic two-centre holiday.
+Discover two of Germany's most picturesque regions on this fantastic two-center holiday.
 We explore the half-timbered villages and stunning peaks of the Harz Mountains by heritage railway before visiting the stunning Rhine Gorge, where the legendary Lorelei Rock still casts its spell.

 - Rail travel aboard the high-speed Eurostar in Standard Premier Class

 - Scenic rail excursions on the Brocken Railroad and Selketal Railroad

 - Hotel accommodations for 9 nights